 2 The Mental Health Amendment (Psychiatrists) Act 2012 s.
 8 reads as follows:

 8. Power to amend or repeal unaffected

 The amendment of an instrument by section 6 or 7 does not prevent that instrument from being amended or repealed by subsequent instrument.

-3 On the date as at which this compilation was prepared, the Health Services Act 2016 s.
-308(b) had not come into operation.
-It reads as follows:

-308. Determinations revoked

-These determinations are revoked:

-(b) Hospitals and Health Services (Day Hospital Facility) Determination (No. 2) 2005;